 Our clients say, “To deliver our strategy & performance we need culture change”.
 We interviewed Chief Executives who improved organisational performance by changing the culture.
 They say, ‘Strategy gets eaten by culture’ is just an excuse for having a poor culture change strategy.
-Learn how they do it.
-How you can too…
+Learn how they do it and you can too…

 - Introducing The Culture Change Zone: Modelling the approach of successful Chief Executives

 - Dispelling popular myths about culture change

 - The culture change approach of successful Chief Executives: Seven interacting parts

 - Culture change: Why the culture of performance and performance management needs fixing

 - Paradigm shifts: How the way we think about our people and organisations continues to change.

 1) The Culture Change Zone: modelling the approach of successful Chief Executives

 Over the years we have helped many clients bring about culture change in their organisations.
 However, we realised that it was not really us that was causing success.
 (Yes that is quite an admission as a management consultant).
 We realised that were most successful when we were helping Chief Executives who were serious about change and had a systematic approach.
 They had a pattern and approach to culture change.
 How they thought about culture change was more subtle that many of the simple change approaches.

 As a result our Chief Executive, Phil Jones, decided to find out how these Chief Executives were thinking about change and what they were doing to create change.
 So I sought out and interviewed around twenty Chief Executives who fundamentally changed the performance of their organisations by changing the organisation’s behaviours and culture.
 The interviewees were carefully selected.
 This was not simply about changing the performance or results: the interviewed executive must have set out to explicitly change the organisation’s culture for the better.